 Public health and other data strongly support that universal masking substantially reduces transmission of COVID-19.
 The main purpose of the mask is to prevent the wearer from expelling small virus-containing droplets of saliva or mucus into the air and infecting others.
 Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, friends, etc.).
 This is especially important for infected people who may be asymptomatic.
 Masks also provide some protection to the wearer.

 Therefore, to reduce the spread of the virus and to protect the health of all our faculty, staff, students and other community members, Washington University is requiring universal masking indoors for all individuals, regardless of vaccination status.

-All WashU personnel and visitors are required to wear a mask while on campus.
+All WashU personnel and visitors are required to wear a mask while on campus as follows:

-- This includes faculty, staff, students, trainees, contractors, vendors, and other visitors.
+- This policy applies to faculty, staff, students, trainees, contractors, vendors and other visitors.

 - Gaiters, bandanas and any masks with valves are not adequate and should not be worn.

 - Wash your hands before placing and removing your mask and ensure reusable masks are washed regularly.

 - Note: Instructors may use an approved alternative mask while teaching, if necessary, for instruction of hearing-impaired students.

 - If you have a medical condition that may preclude wearing a mask, please contact Occupational Health if you are an employee or Habif Health and Wellness Center if you are a student to discuss your condition and potential accommodations.